 Works commenced on Bridge Road on 30 August 2022 and were completed on 20 January 2023.
-A permanent two-way cycle route has been installed on Bridge Road connecting to the existing shared provision on Broadwater Road.
+A permanent two-way cycle route has been installed on Bridge Road connecting to the existing shared use on Broadwater Road.
 A new crossing for people walking and cycling was also installed over Osborn Way, improving the connections into Welwyn Garden City town centre.

 Official diversions will be in place to accommodate the road closures taking place.
-Access to the town centre will be maintained throughout all phases and businesses will remain open as usual.
+Pedestrian access will be maintained throughout the work.
+Businesses will remain open as usual.

 Bus services will experience minor disruption.
 The 302 bus service will be on diversion, and one bus stop on Church Road will be closed for the duration of works.
 Full details are available on the Intalink website.

 More about the Welwyn Garden City town centre scheme, including diversion routes.